opsschool/curriculum/troubleshooting_101.rst

 --------------

 Often problems can be traced back to recent changes.
-Problems that start around the time of a change aren't usually coincedence.
+Problems that start around the time of a change aren't usually coincidence.

 Learning common errors
 ----------------------